nickjj/ansible-playbooks/rails-basic/README.md

 `$ ansible-galaxy install nickjj.user nickjj.security nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.nginx nickjj.rails DavidWittman.redis`

-If you get permission errors then run the command with `sudo`.
+If you get permission errors, run the command with `sudo`.
 If you get an errors saying you already have them then add `--force` to the end of the command.

 ## Roles used